claudio-unipv/pvcheck/README.md

 #### the special section [.ARGS] ####

-The special section [.ARGS] allows you to specify additional arguments to be passed with the command line (one extra argument per line).
+The special section [.ARGS] allows to specify additional arguments to be passed on the command line, one extra argument per line.

-example:
+Example:

 ```
 ...